RLJLW/spaceapps2025-resources/README.md

 #### Motivation and Importance

+Asteroids pose a significant risk, such as devestation of population centers, tsunamis, earthquakes, and potential serious atmospheric changes, such as dust blocking out sunlight and affecting food production.

-Asteroids pose a significant risk, and currently there is no developed technology that is reliable for redirecting an incoming asteroid.
+Currently there is no developed technology that is reliable for redirecting an incoming asteroid.
 Detection of harmful asteroids could be better developed as to take appropriate mitigation strategies and plan ahead there needs to be a significant time between detection and for example bringing deflector into a position where it could attempt to deflect an asteroid.

 ##### Dectection and Deflection Time Importance:
 The earlier a deflector hits an asteroid the more substantial the deflection, so deflection an asteroid months before impact is better than weeks or days before impact.